abanoubwagim/Animals_Store/README.md

 A Dogs inherits from a Class Animal, has an ArrayList called dogsArrayList and Constructor takes Three parameters and also overrides two methods from a superclass (Animal).

-A Cats inherits from a Class Animal, has an ArrayList called catsArrayList and Constructor takes Three parameters, and also Overrides Two methods from a superclass (Animal).
+A Cats inherits from a Class Animal, has an ArrayList called catsArrayList and Constructor takes Three parameters and also overrides Two methods from a superclass (Animal).

 A Birds inherits from a Class Animal, has an ArrayList called birdsArrayList and Constructor takes Three parameters, and also Overrides Two methods from a superclass (Animal).

+This project was worked on by IntelliJ.